burturt/discord-user-manager/README.md

 | DISCORD_SERVER_ID      |                                        | The unique identifier for the [Discord] server.                                                                                                                                                       |
 | TEST_USER_DISCORD_ID   |                                        | The unique identifer for a [Discord] user.
 (Only used for testing).                                                                                                                                   |
 | TEST_USER_ACCESS_TOKEN |                                        | An access token for a [Discord] user.
 (Only used for testing).                                                                                                                                        |

+### Privacy Policy and Code of Conduct
+The Code of Conduct and Privacy Policy are not included.
+You can find samples ones [here](https://github.com/jpvanoosten/discord-user-manager/blob/master/views/code-of-conduct-content.pug) and [here](https://github.com/jpvanoosten/discord-user-manager/blob/master/views/privacy-policy-content.pug).

 ### Auto Configuration